SpongePowered/SpongeDocs/source/index.rst

 Preparing for Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This section is for:

-* Developers who wish to create Sponge plugins or contribute code to the Sponge project
-* Users who wish to help with writing and editing articles in SpongeDocs
+Get yourself and your machine ready to develop Sponge itself or your own plugins!
+Please read this section before

-Please read this section before `Creating Plugins`_ and `Contributing to Sponge`_.
+`Creating Plugins`_ and `Contributing to Sponge`_.

 .. toctree::
     :maxdepth: 2